003 - River

 Physical processes of fluvial erosion, transportation and deposition interact within a drainage basin system.

-Define the words above using your Freshwater text book by Codrington.
+Define the words above using your Freshwater text book by Codrington or by completing a quick Google Search.

 Activity One - Explain

-Rivers help create a range of landforms due to its very specific processes.
+Rivers help create a range of landforms due to its very specific processes which effect change.
 We can not begin to look at the landforms found in the different areas of the river without knowing what the processes are and how they move the sediment and bedload.
-Using the slide show below explain how the following processes work:
+Watch the 'Time for Geography' clip and use the slide show below explain how the following processes work:

 Activity Two - Transportation

 You have already learnt how a river transports its material so this should just be a review (hence the distinct lack of resources).
-On a A4 white board draw a diagram to show the four ways in which a river transports is material (bedload and sediment).
+On a A4 white board (or a piece of paper) draw a diagram to show the four ways in which a river transports is material (bedload and sediment).
 Remember that using the correct terminology is crucial!

 Activity Three - Draw